brokamp-group/s3/README.md

 The package uses (`reticulate`)[https://rstudio.github.io/reticulate/] to expose functions from the [`boto3`](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) python module.
 This allows us to take advantage of its concurrent transfer operations using threads, but requires the module to be installed.

  Although the package can be installed and loaded without the `boto3` python module, its core functionality will not be available without it.
 In this case, you will be advised to install it from within `R` by calling `reticulate::py_install("boto3")`, which will automatically install it within a virtualenv or Conda environment named `r-reticulate`.
-Additionally, if your system does not have a compatible version of python, you will be instructed to install [`miniconda`](https://docs.conda.io/en/latest/miniconda.html).
+Additionally, if your system does not have a compatible version of python, you will be instructed to install [`miniconda`](https://docs.conda.io/en/latest/miniconda.html) using `reticulate::install_miniconda()` from within `R`.

- Using the newer versions of `reticulate` allows us to automatically configure a python environment and install the `boto3` module.
-If necessary, the user will be prompted to download and install [`miniconda`](https://docs.conda.io/en/latest/miniconda.html).

 ### Setting up AWS credentials